marciof/Eon/specification/Specification.md

 ## `splice` ##

-Adds elements to and removes keys from a collection or the environment by default, and returns the changed collection.
+Adds elements to and removes keys from a map or the environment by default, and returns the changed collection.

 If a key from a new key/value pair being added is already present, the new value replaces the previous one.

+If removing non-contiguous positions (keys) from a list, new elements are added to the last specified position.

 If less than two or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

+If the `map` argument isn't a map, it returns the result of `(debug 'type-mismatch)`.

 ```
 (splice keys elements)
 ```

 ```
-(splice collection:Map keys elements)
+(splice map:Map keys elements)
 ```

 ### Examples ###